xta0/xta0.me/_posts/2024-11-24-GenAI-LLM-Fine-Tune.md

 Fine-tuning with instruction prompts is the most common way to fine-tune LLMs these days.
 From this point on, when you hear or see the term fine-tuning, you can assume that it always means instruction fine tuning.

-### Catastrophic forgetting
+### Catastrophic Forgetting

 While the fine-tuning process allows the model to have a better performance on a single task, it can degrade performance on other tasks.
 This is called `catastrophic forgetting`.

 Catastrophic forgetting happens because the full fine-tuning process modifies the weights of the original LLM.
 For example, while fine-tuning can improve the ability of a model to perform sentiment analysis on a review and result in a quality completion, the model may forget how to carry out named entity recognition.

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2024/llm2-6.png">
 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2024/llm2-7.png">